 - 1. Fill in all blanks.
 If something does not apply to you, write N/A in the blank so it is clear you have not inadvertently skipped the item. - 2.
 Pay special attention to pages that require your signature.
-This means you must print the page, sign it, then scan and return the signed copy by email to your department contact.
-If you would like to utilize digital signatures, you must use Adobe Reader; the signature fields will not populate in a web browser. - 3.
+This means you must print the page, sign it, then scan and return the signed copy by email to your department contact. - 3.
 Pay attention to the documents that you are required to provide.
-These items requiring additional documentation are marked with a to indicate that you must provide the documents requested.
+These items requiring additional documentation are marked with a \ to indicate that you must provide the documents requested.